kerry-he/qrep-structure/README.md

 can be found in the [examples folder](https://github.com/kerry-he/qrep-structure/tree/main/examples).
 You can also run the script `experiments.jl` to reproduce the experiments shown in our paper.
 The raw data for the results reported in the paper can be found [here](https://github.com/kerry-he/qrep-structure/blob/main/out.csv).

 Note that we have also implemented a simple block elimination method to solve the Newton equations, which can improve computational performance over Hypatia's default Newton system solver when `G` is a square diagonal matrix.

+## Citation

+This code is based on the work the paper here: <https://arxiv.org/abs/2407.00241>.
+If you find our work useful, please cite us using

+	@article{he2024efficient,
+	  title={Exploiting Structure in Quantum Relative Entropy Programs}, author={He, Kerry and Saunderson, James and Fawzi, Hamza}, journal={arXiv preprint arXiv:2407.00241},
+	  year={2024}
+	}